lexas-f-utokyo/lexas-tmp/README.md

 We have prepared seven sample articles.
 If you want to get information about the experiment from the article of your interest, please follow the steps below.

-1. Download PMC articles of your interest from [PMC FTP service](https://ftp.ncbi.nlm.nih.gov/pub/pmc/) and save it in the articles/.
+1. Download PMC articles of your interest from the [PMC FTP service](https://ftp.ncbi.nlm.nih.gov/pub/pmc/) and save them in the articles/.
 2. Generate a list of PMCIDs in PMCID_list.txt with one ID per line.

 ### 1. Extracting the result sections